Do I need previous camping/outdoor experience?

 What if I’ve already completed a Grade 10 subject?

-All Trek students will be enrolled in 8 courses at PW.
+All TREK students will be enrolled in 8 courses at PW.
 Students will complete another course in the place of the course that they have done.
 These courses will be taught by the TREK teachers and integrated into the program.
 Many students choose to do online courses to keep up with their previous accelerated programs.
+These online courses would be over and above the 8 courses in TREK.

 Are former TREK students at an academic disadvantage in Grade 11 or 12?

 No. Although we do not formally track students, informal evidence (principals lists, scholarships, university entrances) strongly suggests that TREK students do as well, or better than, their peers in Grades 11 & 12 (who did not complete the TREK Program).
-If anything, the program exposes TREK students to skills (self-discipline, self-confidence, independence, critical thinking) that serve them well in the intensity of Grade 11 & 12 academics.
+If anything, the program exposes TREK students to skills (self-discipline, self-confidence, independence, critical thinking) that serve them well in their future studies.

 French immersion students who do the grade 10 Trek program miss out on four full year French Immersion courses.
 While in Trek, they will complete their FRAL 10 course, which counts for 4 credits.
 They are welcomed back into the French Immersion program at their home schools in grade 11, and the French Immersion courses they take in grade 11 and 12 will continue to appear on their transcript.
 This information will be available to universities and employers whether they choose to do the extra work necessary for the bilingual dogwood or not.
 Students usually complete two French Immersion courses in grade 11, and one in grade 12, for a total of 12 credits.
 Because they have missed the grade 10 French Immersion course work, though, they will not graduate with the bilingual dogwood diploma unless they choose to complete alternative work (in essence, this is to make up for the three French Immersion grade 10 courses they didn’t take during their grade 10 year).
 Each year, an updated letter is sent home to families outlining current alternate course options.